Date: December 30th, 2021 | Gubbecom

 If your face is on the dry side, you can add face oil before applying your night cream.
 These are good to lock in moisture while you sleep.

 Do you need special tools for your face?

 No, a simple piece of cloth does most of the work.

 To avoid germs, use a clean and fresh cloth every day.

-A better option to use a clean cloth every day is using a compressed towel.
-It is made from 100% natural fibers.
+A better option to use a clean cloth every day is to use a compressed towel.
+It is made from 100% natural fibres.

 It expands like magic when soaked in water!
-It is perfect for travel, parties, and outdoor activities.
+And, it is perfect for travel, parties, and outdoor activities.

 It is another good option for the cleansing and toning processes.